-What is Ripple?
+What is Ripple XRP?

-Where Can I Get Ripple?
+Where Can I Get XRP?

-How to Store Ripple
+How to Store XRP

 - Some hardware wallets (Ledger S Nano, etc.)

-Destination tags are crucial to understand if you plan on using Ripple.
+Destination tags are crucial to understand if you plan on using XRP.
 They are a 9-digit numeric code that is unique to your personal wallet, and your wallet is likely to require one for successful transactions.
 If you are not sure where to locate your destination tag, ask your wallet provider to see if they can help you.
 If you do not provide a destination tag, your funds will not reach you.

 Exceptions: Some wallets (most notably hardware wallets) are an exception to this rule, so if you are unsure, please reach out to your wallet provider to see how to proceed with transactions.